charmbracelet/ultraviolet/README.md

 for ev := range t.Events(ctx) {
   switch ev := ev.(type) {
   case tv.WindowSizeEvent:
-    // We want to change our program size.
-    // Internally, this will also resize our terminal. p.Resize(ev.Width, ev.Height)
-    // We can also use p.AutoResize() which will
+    // Our terminal screen is resizable.
+This is important
-    // query our terminal screen for its size and
+    // as we want to inform our terminal screen with the
-    // resize our program to fit the terminal.
+    // size we'd like to display our program in.
+    // When we're using the full terminal window size,
+    // we can assume that the terminal screen will
-    // But, we already have the size from the event
+    // also have the same size as our program.
-    // so we can use it directly to save a few cycles.
-    //p.AutoResize()
+    // However, with inline programs, usually we want
+    // the height to be the height of our program.
+    // So if our inline program takes 10 lines, we
+    // want to resize the terminal screen to 10 lines
+    // high.
+    width, height := ev.Width, ev.Height
+    if !altscreen {
+      height = 10
+    }
+    t.Resize(width, height)
   case tv.KeyPressEvent:
     if ev.MatchStrings("q", "ctrl+c") {
-      cancel() // This will stop the loop
+      // This will stop the input loop and cancel the context. cancel()
     }
   }
 }